 Canada Zinc Metals Announces Non-Brokered Private Placement

-The private placement is subject to TSX Venture Exchange approval.
+The private placements are subject to TSX Venture Exchange approval.

 The proceeds are to be used for further exploration of the Akie SEDEX zinc-lead property and to explore the Kechika Regional project - the balance of the Company’s portfolio of mineral holdings located within the highly prospective Kechika Trough SEDEX zinc-lead basin of northeastern British Columbia.